-In the case of Forbes v LHR Airport Limited, an airport employee (S) posted an image to her personal Facebook account outside of working hours, using her own equipment and visible only to people who were ‘friends’.
+In this legal case, an airport employee (S) posted an image to her personal Facebook account outside of working hours, using her own equipment and visible only to people who were ‘friends’.
 The only colleague who was a ‘friend’ of S (BW) showed the image to the claimant, Mr Forbes.
 If BW hadn’t shared the post, Forbes, would not have seen it; he was not ‘friends’ with S. Mr Forbes was offended by the image and raised a formal grievance with their employer.
 The employer upheld the grievance and issued a final warning to S. Mr Forbes was not happy and claimed harassment, victimisation and discrimination against the employer.

 The employer would have been ‘vicariously liable’ if S’s post had been made ‘in the course of employment’.
 Whether something was done in the course of employment is assessed case by case, considering factors including where the act was carried out and whether work equipment was used.
 These factors will not always be easy to assess, especially with the use of flexible working arrangements, employer provided devices, and increasingly blurred lines between personal social media accounts and business use.